-- What are the scientific hypothesis and outcomes reported? - What is the data source and how was follow-up attained? - Is the cohort well described and reasonably homogeneous? - Have attempts been made to account for biases inherent in retrospective reviews? - What statistical methods were used? - Are the conclusions appropriate to the study design?
+- What are the scientific hypothesis and outcomes reported? - What is the data source and how was follow-up attained? - · Is the cohort well-described and reasonably homogeneous? - Have attempts been made to account for biases inherent in retrospective reviews? - What statistical methods were used? - Are the conclusions appropriate to the study design?

-Presenting Authors Responsibility
+Submitting and Presenting Authors Responsibility

-- 1. An individual may submit more than one abstract in which he or she is indicated as the presenting author.
+- An individual may submit more than one abstract in which he or she is indicated as the presenting author.
 However, they may only present one oral presentation.
 If more than one abstract is selected for oral presentation, an alternate presenter must be assigned (this does not apply to quick pitch or poster presentations). - 2.
-It is the submitter's responsibility to ensure up-to-date and accurate disclosures are submitted for each co-author on the abstract.
+It is the submitter's responsibility to obtain consent from all co-authors for submission of the abstract and to ensure up-to-date and accurate disclosures are submitted for each co-author on the abstract.
 ASTRO manages and reports all disclosures as submitted.
-Potential conflicts with ineligible companies for the presenting author and all co-authors must be disclosed at the time of submission. - Submitters may use this form to collect COI information for the abstract authors. - 3.
-ASTRO has developed a policy to handle any violations to the ASTRO Disclosure policy.
-Any reported violations will be researched and handled according to policy, which can include removal from presenting at future conferences. - 4.
-The presenting author will receive all notifications and email communications related to the accepted abstract(s).
+Potential conflicts with ineligible companies for the presenting author and all co-authors must be disclosed at the time of submission. - Submitters may use this form to indicate consent and collect COI information for the abstract authors. - ASTRO has developed a policy to handle any violations of the ASTRO Disclosure policy.
+Any reported violations will be researched and handled according to policy, which can include removal from presenting at future conferences.

+- 4. The presenting author will receive all notifications and email communications related to the accepted abstract(s).
 The presenting author is responsible for informing all co-authors of acceptance to ASTRO's Annual Meeting. - 5.
-Obligation to Register: Acceptance of an abstract obligates the author to present the paper at the inperson meeting and pay the meeting registration fee.
-If circumstances prevent in-person meeting attendance, you must notify ASTRO and arrange for a co-author to present the poster on your behalf.
-If the presenting author does not register and attend the meeting, your abstract will be removed from the program.
+Obligation to Register: Acceptance of an abstract obligates the authors to present the paper at the inperson meeting and pay the meeting registration fee.
+If circumstances prevent in-person meeting attendance, you must notify ASTRO and arrange for a co-author to present the abstract on your behalf.
+If the presenting author does not register and attend the meeting, the abstract will be removed from the program.